cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/items/item_creation.md

 },
 "use_action": {
-    "type": "multicooker",  // Crafts an item over time without requiring the player to sit there and watch "charges_to_start": 50, // Static cost per item crafted "charges_per_turn": 1, // Cost per turn of craft time "time_mult": 1, //Multiplier for craft time, 2 is twice as long, 0.5 is half as long, 0 is instant
+    "type": "multicooker",  // Crafts an item over time without requiring the player to sit there and watch "do_hallu": false, //Enables multicooker hallucinations and spawning of the evil multicooker when interacting "charges_to_start": 50, // Static cost per item crafted "charges_per_turn": 1, // Cost per turn of craft time "time_mult": 1, //Multiplier for craft time, 2 is twice as long, 0.5 is half as long, 0 is instant